-Fast-forward two weeks and we just can’t fathom why the OM-2 is so often regarded as second-rate to its competition.
+Fast-forward two weeks and I just can’t fathom why the OM-2 is so often regarded as second-rate to its competition.
 This often overlooked and undervalued machine offers so much more than its contemporaries in the areas of detail-oriented conveniences, ease of use, and innovation.
 With fantastic performance, unprecedented compactness, and sheer fun-factor, it’s clear that the common opinion of the Olympus machine is completely incongruous to its actual value as a photographic device.

 In the modern consumer environment the average photo geek can shoot literally thousands of perfectly capable cameras, so there needs to be an emotional connection to justify spending one’s time and money on a particular camera.
 Falling in love with a camera is very similar to falling in love with a spouse.
 That kind of long-lived love is linked to the soul, but it must first be sparked by a physical infatuation.
-So for a camera to be truly loved, it must first make you want to touch it.
+For a camera to be truly loved, it must first make you want to touch it.

-In either chrome or black, the OM-2 is purposeful, refined, and unembellished.
+In either chrome or black, the OM-2 is purposeful, refined, unembellished.
 Crisp lines define an angular shape, with the body being made up of perfectly proportioned geometric forms.
-The pentaprism is among the smallest in classic cameras, rising to a near pyramid at the center.
+The pentaprism is among the smallest in classic cameras, rising to a near pyramidal point at the center.
 The uncluttered top plate benefits from the unusual placement of the shutter speed selector on a concentric ring around the lens mount, leaving ample room for the film advance, shutter release, and exposure compensation dial.

 The engraved markings are all well-defined, and Olympus has chosen a number of vibrant colors to help differentiate one from another.
 For example, the lens’ distance scale alters from text in orange to white, discerning feet versus meters.
 Less commonly used indicators such as Bulb mode and film rewind are marked in red as if to ask “are you sure?”
 The shutter speed selector uses blue text for any speeds that may be slow enough to introduce camera shake (1/60s and below).
 These are small touches, but they’re personally appealing and give the otherwise stark design a splash of color and visual interest.